lucastrvsn/lspplease/README.md

 ## Status

 I'm currently working on this plugin.
-So, right now, only the languages servers with a check mark is currently supported.
+So, right now, only the languages servers with a check mark is currently supported. `Windows` is not supported because I can't test using it.
+If you interested in add windows supported, please let me know.

 - ❌ als
 - ❌ angularls